evkx/evkx.github.io/content/models/rolls-royce/spectre/Spectre/_index.md

 ## Drivetrain

-Rolls-Royce Spectre features an all-wheel drive system powered by two motors, one on each axle.
+The Rolls-Royce Spectre features an all-wheel drive system powered by two motors, one on each axle.
 The motors used are [Wound-Rotor Synchronous Motors](../../../../technology/motors/wrsm/).

 ### Suspension